variantstudios/wisdomwaysacupuncture.com/_posts/2017-09-03-successfully-treat-fibroids-with-acupuncture--herbs.md

 While I can’t speak to what other people are doing in their own clinics, I can speak to Chinese medicine in general and the different ways it’s practiced.

-Chinese medicine has undergone radical changes in the last century, which has tried to fit it into the western model of medicine.
+Chinese medicine has undergone radical changes in the last century, which have tried to fit it into the western model of medicine.
 You can read more about that in my [Classical Medicine](/2018/01/01/classical-chinese-medicine-8211-what-it-is-why-it-matters-and-why-i8217m-moving-towards-it-in-my-practice/) post.

 But the summary is that they’re trying to fit a square peg into a round hole.